infgotoinf/Sand/README.md

 <img width="952" height="513" alt="image" src="https://github.com/user-attachments/assets/4eca70f7-9821-456d-b3ea-72435bc61115" />

 ## About
-Sand is a simple Sandbox game that simulates physical materials/objects such as water and sand and renders them on a screen as pixels.
+Sand is a simple Sandbox game that simulates physical materials/objects such as water and sand and renders them on the screen as pixels.